Federal carbon tax plan to follow Alberta program, include individual rebates

 Alberta’s carbon tax started at $20 a tonne in January and will go to $30 a tonne in 2018.
 Estimates suggest it raised the price of a litre of gasoline by about 4.5 cents.
 By 2018, a single person will pay about $400 more for gas, heat and other goods affected by the price on carbon.
 A couple with two kids could pay an average of $600 more.

-It is expected to raise $5.4-billion between 2017 and 2019, of which $1.5-billion is going to the rebates.
+It is expected to raise $5.4 billion between 2017 and 2019, of which $1.5 billion is going to the rebates.

 An official from McKenna’s office speaking on background said no final decision has yet been made about rebates.
 He said the government is open to feedback on the technical paper, but it is not up for a lengthy consultation.